Prepare large game carcasses for entry into the human food chain

 You must be able to:

-1. carry out work safely, in line with health and safety requirements
+1. carry out the activity safely, in line with health and safety requirements

 4. transport and store large game carcasses in a hygienic manner to maintain quality, in accordance with the relevant legal requirements

-5. carry out work hygienically, in line with food safety regulations
+5. carry out the work hygienically, in line with food safety regulations

 6. identify the status of large game carcasses